 Nate Harris (b.
 1991) is a graphic artist currently living and working in Brooklyn, NY.
 He was a member of Philadelphia’s legendary Space 1026 Collective from 2016-2019.

-Nate’s earliest memories of working with wood were of building skate ramps in his father’s garage. by cutting scrapped 2x4s to a miter saw with his bare feet on hot summer days.
-After pursuing a career in graphic design, Nate returned to woodworking and has adapted a visual language through a unique woodcut printmaking method.
-He often creates his blocks as puzzles which allows him to recut and rearrange the pieces to continuously recycle his blocks for prints, paintings and sculptural works.
-While his work in printmaking may suggest a rudimentary or naive graphic language, the complexity of his constructions represent both his talents as a craftsman and his understanding of how to convey emotion through color, material and composition.
-His work is influenced by daily observations, childhood memories, and an insatiable need to experiment with various mediums.
+Nate’s earliest memories of working with wood were of building skate ramps in his father’s garage - cutting stolen 2x4s with a miter saw in his bare feet on hot summer days.
+After pursuing a career in graphic design, Nate returned to woodworking by adapting his visual sensibilities to the woodcut printmaking method.
+Using his own non-traditional method, he often creates his blocks as puzzles which allows him to recut and rearrange the pieces to continuously recycle his blocks for prints, paintings and sculptural works.
+While his work in printmaking may suggest a rudimentary, simplified graphic language, the complexity of his constructions represent both his talents as a craftsman and his understanding of how to convey emotion through color, material and composition.
+Nate’s work is often influenced by his daily observations, childhood memories, and his need to constantly experiment with process and material.

-As a commercial illustrator, he has worked on projects for numerous clients such as the Philadelphia Museum of Art, Target, Warby Parker, and Pelican Books.
-He employs the same graphic wit and draftsmanship to his commercial work as his art, thus maintaining a discernable approach.
+As a commercial illustrator, Nate has worked on projects for numerous clients such as the Philadelphia Museum of Art, Target, Warby Parker, and Pelican Books.
+He employs the same artistic integrity and draftsmanship to his commercial work as his art, thus maintaining a truly discernible graphic language.

 The Philadelphia Museum of Art

 Penguin Books (UK)

 House of Vans

 De Bouwput, Amsterdam, NL

 Mash Gallery, Los Angeles (Group)